ajkr195/Avni/README.md

 Added feature to disable (remove) sidebar and its toggle button.
 It can be done by activating/selecting compact mode  from "settings" panel modal.
 Setting panel/modal can be located in Settings from user icon in top right corner.

-Added cookie to retain the compact/full screen settings.
-(To test file locally - use Firefox as Chrome doesnt allow to set cookies for local files.
+Added cookie to retain the compact/full screen settings (Experimental).
+To test file locally - use Firefox as Chrome doesnt allow to set cookies for local files.

 <hr/>